 Entry-Level Engineer Planner

-Entry-level engineers and planners can expect to build a career foundation through a wide variety of experiences.
+We are a diverse group of individuals with one thing in common – a passion for transportation.
+That passion is one thing we value highly in candidates for our team.
+Our Entry-Level Engineers and Planners may expect to build a career foundation through a wide variety of experiences.
 An emphasis is placed on early development of project management and technical skills.
-In a single office, you’ll be exposed to a multitude of project types, maximizing opportunities for personal and professional growth through experience in both planning and engineering project work, including the following:
+You’ll maximize opportunities for personal and professional growth through experience in both planning and engineering project work by being exposed to a multitude of project types and tasks, including the following:

 - Transportation impact studies